bigclouds/safeguard/README.md

-# CUlinux-observer: KRSI(eBPF+LSM) based Linux security auditing tool
+# CU-Observer: KRSI(eBPF+LSM) based Linux security auditing tool

-CUlinux-observer(CUOB) is a Linux audit and observer tool based on eBPF.
+CU-Observer is a Linux audit and observer tool based on eBPF.
 Security events can be audited and blocked based on the container of the process, and restrictions can be applied to container environments.

 # Features